g3tsyst3m/g3tsyst3m.github.io/_posts/2025-10-3-Module Stomping 101 - My Favorite Stomping Grounds.md

 Executing the shellcode in the Remote DLL, in the remote notepad process!
 -

-Here, we write he shellcode to the entry point of our DLL and execute it!
+Here, we write the shellcode to the entry point of our DLL and execute it!
 Exactly what you'd expect 😄

 ```cpp
                     // Stomp the entry point with payload